IBM/ibmcloud-hpc-tutorials/content/02-setup-lsf-cluster/01-sshkey-api.md

 This step allows you to create an **API key** from IBM Cloud.
 The API key is usually kept on the user's local machine, which can be used as an authentication mechanism for IBM Cloud API calls.
 Without the API key, many API calls would require you to re-authenticate with other, more cumbersome, mechanisms.
+API keys are not bound to any specific datacenter.

 1. Go to _**Manage**_ > _**Access (IAM)**_
 2. Click **_API keys_**